OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

 ---
 title: Work with formula precedents and dependents using the Excel JavaScript API
-description: Learn how to use the Excel JavaScript API to retrieve formula precedents and dependents. ms.date: 05/19/2022 ms.localizationpriority: medium
+description: Learn how to use the Excel JavaScript API to retrieve formula precedents and dependents. ms.date: 11/27/2023 ms.localizationpriority: medium
 ---

 # Get formula precedents and dependents using the Excel JavaScript API

-Excel formulas often refer to other cells.
+Excel formulas often contain references to other cells in the same worksheet or workbook.
 These cross-cell references are known as "precedents" and "dependents".
 A precedent is a cell that provides data to a formula.
-A dependent is a cell that contains a formula that refers to other cells.
-To learn more about Excel features related to relationships between cells, see [Display the relationships between formulas and cells](https://support.microsoft.com/office/a59bef2b-3701-46bf-8ff1-d3518771d507).
+A dependent is a cell that contains a formula which refers to other cells.
+To learn more about features in the Excel UI related to precedents and dependents, such as **Trace Precedents** and **Trace Dependents**, see [Display the relationships between formulas and cells](https://support.microsoft.com/office/a59bef2b-3701-46bf-8ff1-d3518771d507).

 A precedent cell may have its own precedent cells.
 Every precedent cell in this chain of precedents is still a precedent of the original cell.
 The same relationship exists for dependents.
 Any cell affected by another cell is a dependent of that cell.
 A "direct precedent" is the first preceding group of cells in this sequence, similar to the concept of parents in a parent-child relationship.
 A "direct dependent" is the first dependent group of cells in a sequence, similar to children in a parent-child relationship.

-This article provides code samples that retrieve precedents and dependents of formulas using the Excel JavaScript API.
+This article provides code samples that retrieve the precedents and dependents of formulas using the Excel JavaScript API.
 For the complete list of properties and methods that the `Range` object supports, see [Range Object (JavaScript API for Excel)](/javascript/api/excel/excel.range).

 ## Get the precedents of a formula